kernelpanic09/CI-CD/README.md

+## Troubleshooting

+### Common Issues

+1. **Docker Build Fails**:
+    - Ensure Docker is installed and running.
+    - Check the Dockerfile for syntax errors or missing dependencies.

+2. **Minikube Start Fails**:
+    - Ensure Minikube is installed and correctly configured.
+    - Check the Minikube logs for more details.

+3. **Pipeline Fails**:
+    - Check the GitHub Actions logs for detailed error messages.
+    - Ensure all required files are committed and pushed to the repository.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.